themarv1/arr-trailer-core/README.md

 It is recommended to run ATC from a pre-compiled binary directly on your server (e.g., unRAID).

 1. Download the `yt-dlp` executable for your system and place it in the same folder as `arr-trailer-core`.
 2. For best results, install `ffmpeg` on your system so `yt-dlp` can merge video and audio streams.
-On unRAID, this can be done via the "Nerd Pack" Community App.
 3. [Build the binary for your server's operating system](#building-from-source).
 4. Copy the compiled `arr-trailer-core` binary and your `config.yaml` file to a directory on your server.
 5. Make the binary executable (one-time command):